 Driven by a vision of relentless product improvement, co-founders Jason Morehouse and Grant Jurgeneit launched a beta version of Checkfront in 2009.
 Their goal was to create an application that integrated seamlessly into pre-existing websites and simplified scheduling and payments.
-The company’s commitment to improvement through integrations with other software and responses to customer feedback continues.
+The company’s commitment to improve through integrations with other software and respond to customer feedback continues.

-While the company remains fairly small and has received some flack for lagging in customer service during its early years, its unflagging growth, beautiful system design, and solid reputation suggest that Checkfront is a good investment for businesses in the tour and activity sphere.
+While the company remains fairly small and received some flack for mediocre customer service during its early years, its unflagging growth, beautiful system design, and solid reputation suggest that Checkfront is a good investment for businesses in the tour and activity sphere.
 Professionals who take single appointments (rather than recurring bookings) might find a more fitting solution somewhere else.

 Checkfront’s four pricing plans differ mostly according to the number of staff accounts and bookings your business takes per year.
 The plans are as follows: